 - 1. The student will have the ability to describe the natural world. - 2.
 The student will the ability to critically analyze experimental evidence and reachconclusions.

-summarizes the results.
+Tables 1 below lists the exam questions that apply to each learning outcome and summarizes the results.
 We administered exams at the beginning and the end of the semester.